cxristalclear/cm-directory/README.md

 - The live feed of company updates is exposed at `https://www.cm-directory.com/feed.xml` (also available locally at `/feed.xml`).
 - Submit the feed to Google Search Console alongside the sitemap so crawlers learn about profile refreshes faster:
-  1. Open Search Console for the CM Directory property.
+  1. Open Search Console for the PCBA Finder property.
   2. Navigate to **Indexing → Sitemaps**.
   3. Enter `https://www.cm-directory.com/feed.xml` in the submission form and click **Submit**.
 - The feed and sitemap share the `NEXT_PUBLIC_BUILD_TIMESTAMP` (or `BUILD_TIMESTAMP`) fallback, so triggering the existing build hook refreshes both documents together.